CoolCat467/idleopenline/README.md

 If everything went well, alongside `ZzDummy` there should be and option called `idleopenline`.
 This is where you can configure if idleopenline is enabled or not.

+## Options
+- `save_last_position` - Controls if should save the line you are currently on and restore to that point if no location specified in the future.
+Saves up to 21 entries, just like Idle's recent files list.